StevenButtifint/StevenButtifint/README.md

-## Hi there, I'm Steven 👋
+## Hi there 👋

-This profile serves as an archive for a range of code projects I have created in my free time. <br>
+- ☀️ This profile showcases an array of personal code projects I've created in my free time ️.
-Independent academic research and development projects are not included.
-Their topic areas include convolutional neural networks, multi-cloud applications and novel view synthesis.
+- 💬 Academic projects are not included but I am happy to answer questions about them. <br>&emsp;&emsp;&emsp; <i>Their topic areas include convolutional neural networks, computer vision, multi-cloud applications and novel view synthesis. </i>
-I am happy to answer questions about them.

 The table below showcases some key projects I have created.
 All projects can be found [here](https://github.com/StevenButtifint?tab=repositories).